 - Pass the kettlebell snatch test administered on the last day of the certification.

 - Conduct yourself like a professional.

-Those who fail less than 4 test skills will have an opportunity to submit any skills or snatch test to their Team Leader within a 90 day/3 month time frame following their SFG 1.
+Those who fail less than 4 test skills will have an opportunity to submit any skills or snatch test to their Team Leader within a 90 day/3 month time frame following their SFG Certification.

 In rare cases a highly accomplished, national or international-level coach or athlete may be exempt from the strength or technique tests due to chronic injury.
 The same exemption is available for veteran military, law enforcement and first responders.
 These exemptions will be applied for on a case-by-case basis and be presented to the Chief of that discipline (SFG, SFL or SFB) for approval.
-All requests for exemption can be sent to: email@example.com for vetting.
-We will then forward to the respective chiefs.
+All requests for exemption can be sent to: email@example.com.